cfrenzel/EntityFrameworkCore.MigrationsProject_2.2/README.md

 =======

 #### .NET Core 2.2 / EFCore 2.2 Template for keeping migrations scripts and DbContext in their own assembly

+**Goals**
+	* Keep the DbContext and the migrations in their own assembly
-_simplifies running migration scripts as a deployment step_
+	* Run the migrations as part of a deployment script seperate

 **To use set the Startup Project to the MigrationHelper Project**